kazdevl/prelviz/README.md

   -o string
         requreid: "false", description: "output file path(default is stdout)"
 ```

+## Prelviz Image Description
+- color of node indicates node type
+  - `blue`: package
+  - `green`: directory
+- color of edge indicates dependency type
+  - `white`: default
+  - `red`: architecture violation
+- `pkg` in blue node indicates package name
+- `pkg` in green node indicates the number of packages under the node
+- `path` in blue node indicates directory path that package exists
+- `path` in green node indicates directory path
+- `dep` on edge indicates number of dependencies on structures, functions, etc. of the package to which the arrow points

 ## Example
 The result of using `prelviz` to [pipecd](https://github.com/pipe-cd/pipecd) with the following `.prelviz.config.json` settings.